 I hope you like it.

 Jewelry Items Shipped USPS Priority Service with Insurance and Cabochons are Shipped via USPS.
 Most of the Cabochons offer a choice of shipping options (e.g., First Class or Priority).
-If you would like to receive your item with special shipping (such as one day service or registered, etc., please e-mail me before purchase and I will let you know the charges).
+If you would like to receive your item with special shipping (such as one day service or registered, etc., please message me before purchase and I will let you know the charges).
 Items are generally shipped out within 3-4 days of purchase, though I try to do it within 24 hours whenever possible.

 Just contact me within: 14 days of delivery

 Ship items back to me within: 30 days of delivery

 But please contact me if you have any problems with your order.

 Because of the nature of these items, unless they arrive damaged or defective, I can't accept returns for: